Large Thick, Chewy Bakery Size Carrot Cake Cookies

 - FLAVOR: Butter provides a rich flavor.
 BAKER’S TIP: Always use unsalted butter when baking.
 You want to control the amount of salt in your recipe.

-- FAT CONTENT: Margarine contains more water and less fat, which makes for thin cookies that spread out while baking.
+- FAT CONTENT: Margarine contains more water and less fat, resulting in thin cookies that spread out during baking.

 Can This Recipe Make Smaller Cookies?

-This recipe was designed to make 12 large, thick, gooey cookies, like the ones you get at a bakery.
+This recipe is designed to make 12 large, thick, gooey cookies, similar to the ones you find at a bakery.

 However, this same dough can be used to make smaller cookies.
 They will puff up beautifully and thickly.
 Please remember to adjust the baking time.
 The serving size will also change.